scrabbletank/farhome-rules/rulesdoc.md

 #### Invisibility
 *4th Level*
 - **Casting Time:** 10 AP
-- **Range:** touch
+- **Range:** 2
 - **Duration:** concentration, 1 hour

 Turn yourself or another creature or object invisible.
 Make a spellcasting roll against 2 terrible dice.
 On success the target becomes completely invisible while standing still.
 Moving causes a barely noticable shimmer to the target.
 Creatures can make a perception check against your spellcasting to see a moving creature, spotting them on success.
 Attacks against an invisible creature add 2 terrible dice to their attack rolls.

-Add a proficiency die for every level above the 4th.
+Add a proficiency die to your spellcasting roll, and you may target an additional creature for every level above 4th.
+When targeting multiple creatures add a Terrible die for each creature targeted past the 1st.